Tchibo/sap-developer-roadmap/abap-developer-roadmap/RAP/Entity Manipulation Language.md

 						   severity = if_abap_behv_message=>severity-error
 					      ) ) TO reported-Order.
 ```

-> [!todo] Source code snippet
-> - [ ] A source code snippet showing a message with context recorded in reported and the entity flagged as failed might be nice.
-> 	- [ ] Not that easy, because for Measure it is based on our custom implementation.
-Tried to find a workaround.
-But its not ideal.

 #### Resources
 - #website [Entity Manipulation Language (EML) | SAP Help Portal](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/af7782de6b9140e29a24eae607bf4138.html?locale=en-US)